Path Locks and Crash Recovery

 Lock Protocol

-Lock file path: {path}/.path.ovlock
+Lock file paths:

-Lock file content (Fencing Token):
+ExactPathLock(file or missing path) -> {parent}/.exact.ovlock.<name>.<hash>Lock file content (Fencing Token):

-{handle_id}:{time_ns}:{lock_type}Where lock_type is P (POINT) or S (SUBTREE).
+{handle_id}:{time_ns}:{lock_type}Where lock_type is E (EXACT) or T (TREE).

-Lock Acquisition (POINT mode)
+Lock Acquisition (EXACT mode)

 loop until timeout (poll interval: 200ms):